Distributionally Robust Losses for Latent Covariate Mixtures: Performance Under Mixture Covariate Shift

-\end{proposition} See Appendix~\ref{section:proof-of-repcert} for the proof.
+If Assumption~\ref{assumption:lipschitz} also holds, then there exists another universal constant $C'$ such that $C'\frac{M + DK}{\alpha_0} \sqrt{\frac{1 + \log \frac{1}{\delta}}{\min\{m, n\}}}$ bounds the left hand side uniformly over $\theta \in \Theta$ with probability at least $1-\delta$. \end{proposition} See Section~\ref{section:proof-of-repcert} for the proof.
 The estimator in Proposition~\ref{prop:repcert} approximates the worst-case loss~\eqref{eq:grouploss} well for large enough $m$ and $n$.
 However---similar to the challenges of making causal inferences from observational data and estimating conditional treatment effects---it is frequently challenging or impossible to collect replicates for individual observations $X$, as each $X$ represents an unrepeatable unique measurement.
-Consequently, the quantity in Proposition~\ref{prop:repcert} is a type of gold standard, but achieving it is likely practically challenging.
+Consequently, the quantity in Proposition~\ref{prop:repcert} is a type of gold standard, but achieving it can be practically challenging.